-The ERA considers that setting the caps at one per cent provides a balance between enabling the mechanism to provide sufficient investment signals to Western Power for service standards and the overall cost to users.
+Setting the caps at one per cent provides a balance between enabling the mechanism to provide sufficient investment signals to Western Power to maintain or increase service standards where valued by customers and the overall cost to users.

-Draft decision - Service standard adjustment mechanism
+Final decision - Service standard adjustment mechanism

-The current service standard adjustment mechanism with the following amendments will apply for the fifth access arrangement period.
+The current service standard adjustment mechanism with the following amendments will apply for the AA5 period.

-- The service standards targets must be set at the average annual level of performance achieved in the fourth access arrangement period, adjusted for anticipated changes in service reliability and where individual penalty caps applied during the fourth access arrangement period.
+- The service standards targets must be set at the average annual level of performance achieved in the AA4 period, adjusted for anticipated changes in service reliability and where individual penalty caps applied during the AA4 period.
 Western Power must include details of any planned disruptions, new investment or changes to maintenance activities that would affect service standard performance, in its access arrangement proposal so that the service standard targets can be adjusted if appropriate.
-For example, any forecast improvements in SAIDI and SAIFI due to the installation of stand-alone power systems. - The relevant changes to the methodology for calculating service standard benchmarks must be included in the service standard adjustment mechanism. - Rewards and penalties for SAIDI and SAIFI must be based on the latest Value of Customer Reliability report prepared by the AER. - Rewards and penalties for transmission service standards must be based on the revenue attributable to customers connected to the transmission network and receiving reference services.
-Further consideration is being given to whether the AER Value of Customer Reliability data can be used instead. - The individual caps on penalties must be removed. - The overall caps for rewards and penalties are 1 per cent of target revenue.
+For example, any forecast improvements in SAIDI and SAIFI due to the installation of stand-alone power systems. - The relevant changes to the method for calculating service standard benchmarks must be included in the service standard adjustment mechanism. - Rewards and penalties for SAIDI and SAIFI must be based on the latest Value of Customer Reliability report prepared by the AER. - Rewards and penalties for transmission service standards must be based on the revenue attributable to customers connected to the transmission network and receiving reference services. - The individual caps on penalties must be removed. - The overall caps for rewards and penalties are one per cent of target revenue.